-As a traditional means of creating and maintaining a clearly defined working relation between the groups, the Conference, the General Service Board and its General Service Office, and of thus insuring their effective leadership, it is here suggested that we endow each of these elements of service with a traditional "Right of Decision".
+As a traditional means of creating and maintaining a clearly defined working relation between the groups, the Conference, the A.A.
+General Service Board and its several corporations, staffs, committees and executives, and of thus insuring their effective leadership, it is here suggested that we endow each of these elements of world service with a traditional "Right of Decision."